dotnet/roslyn/docs/features/string-literals-data-section.md

 ## Configuration

 The feature flag can take a non-negative integer threshold.
-Only string literals whose length (number of characters, not bytes) is over the threshold are emitted using the utf8 encoding strategy.
+Only string literals whose length (number of characters, not bytes) is greater than the threshold are emitted using the utf8 encoding strategy.
 If the flag is set, but no value is specified, the threshold defaults to 100.
-Specifying 0 means all string literals are considered for the feature.
+Specifying 0 means all non-empty string literals are considered for the feature.
 Specifying `off` as the value turns the feature off (this is the default).

 The feature flag can be specified on the command line like `/features:experimental-data-section-string-literals` or `/features:experimental-data-section-string-literals=20`,